Jv0id/welcomebot/README.md

 It uses the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library and [pickledb](https://bitbucket.org/patx/pickledb) for basic persistence.

-The file is prepared to be run by anyone by filling out the blanks in the configuration.
+A bot instance has been created, welcome to use it.
 The bot currently runs on [@welcomeBot](https://t.me/BestGroupWelcomeBot)

 ## How to use